mik28j/Hyperpartisan-detection-Systematic-review/README.md

 # Hyperpartisan-detection-Systematic-review

-This repository contains the search results related to our systematic review on hyperpartisan news detection, conducted in accordance with the PRISMA guidelines.
-In order to obtain the same results, we suggest to use the same advanced query described in our paper.
+Contained within this repository are the search findings pertaining to our systematic review on detecting hyperpartisan news, conducted in adherence to the PRISMA guidelines.
+To replicate these results, we recommend employing the identical advanced query method detailed in our paper.

 ## Contents